-- Register for a DNR online account.
-Each employee at your business needs to register and create their own account.
+- Each employee at your business needs to register and create their own account.
 The name of the account holder will be the name that is printed on the certificate when you complete the training.

 - Select "Take online Lake Service Provider Employee Training" and follow the directions to complete training.